AV Preeminent Peer Rated Attorneys

 • Serving Stuart, FL

-• Law Firm with 2 lawyers2 awards
+• Law Office with 2 lawyers2 awards

 • Devoted exclusively to the areas of Labor, Employment, Healthcare, and Civil Rights and serving clients nationwide with offices in Florida and California.

-• Immigration LawyersLabor and Employment, Employment Contracts, and 74 more
+• Immigration LawyersLabor and Employment, Employment Contracts and 74 more

 Cathleen Scott